An educational overview of small residential settings designed for adults with limited independence.

 Individuals who need supervision but not nursing care

-Adults with limited income who cannot afford independent housing
+Adults with limited income who cannot maintain independent housing

 What supportive residential homes typically provide